 There is a £10 charge for reserving books from locations outside the LibrariesWest area.
 This covers the administrative cost of the search, and will apply once you have made the reservation request, whether or not it is possible to fulfil your request.
 An additional copyright fee may be payable for journal articles.
 If you want to borrow an item from a library in another country, we can provide a search fee when you apply for this service.

-It is free for our library members to reserve audio visual items from the LibrariesWest catalogue.This includes DVDs and computer games.
+It is free for our library members to reserve audio visual items from the LibrariesWest catalogue.This includes DVDs.

 Typically, you can borrow audio visual items for one week only, although the loan period for large DVD boxed sets (such as a TV series) and for music CDs is three weeks.
 We classify items as 'premium' if they are in high demand (for example, recent, popular films) or 'standard', with a slightly higher charge for premium content.